tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/unity/add-adnetworks-en.md

 4. Build & Run your project

 ### UnityAds and other AdNetworks
-1. Open `Assets\TapsellPlus\Editor\TapsellPlusDependencies.xml` and use your desired android package as follows:
+1. Open `Assets\Yelloadwise\Editor\YelloadwiseDependencies.xml` and use your desired android package as follows:
     ```xml
     <dependencies>
       <androidPackages>